mattburnett-repo/templates/README.md

     * 02: resizing / media queries\
          this is from the project example, and is here for easy access if needed sometime in the future
     * 03
          TBD.
-Should focus on grid layout\
+Should focus on grid layout

   ---

 * TODO:
-  * 01: section_02 infoPanel toggle on a:hover over img.
-Should display brief desc of item with link to actual thing.
   * 03: Should focus on grid layout